 Your eyes and their needs are individual to you; there is no one size fits all and that is why an eye examination at Suil Eile Optometrists, Youghal is tailored to each individual.

 We place the emphasis on your eyecare and you can be assured of a professional eye exam in a relaxed consulting room using only the most up to date clinical equipment.
-A complete eye examination at Suil Eile optometrists will typically lasts approimately half an hour.
+A complete eye examination at Suil Eile optometrists will typically last 30 minutes.
 Our optometrist will begin by asking some questions about your eyes, any problems you are having, and any symptoms you are concerned about.
 We will also ask you for some information about your medical history and any significant eye problems affecting your family.
 We may ask questions about your hobbies and leisure activities, your work environment and any other factors that appear to be relevant.
 It is important to answer these questions as honestly as possible as this enables our optometrist to tailor the eye examination to your needs.

 The examination routine typically begins by measuring your visual acuity; this evaluates how clearly your eyes see for both distance and near.
 Refraction is normally carried out after measurement of acuity; this is where the optometrist calculates the lens prescription to enable your eyes to see to their full potential.
 Refraction involves a number of steps and is tailored to the capabilities of the individual.
 Some refraction techniques require the patient to be verbal and others require no input from the patient, these methods are used for very young children or patients with learning difficulties or specific needs.

 The following section of the eye examination is to evaluate the health of your visual system, these tests not only check the health of you eyeball but also the whole visual system which includes the visual pathway in the brain.
 The optometrist will look at your pupils to evaluate neuro function , she / he will examine the external eye structures of the eye including the eyelids, the cornea and conjunctiva.